Sunday, 15 March 2020

 They could barely pray as they wanted before getting ambushed.
 A preacher traumatised them by throwing insults.
 And mind you, these were very simple people who worshiped all deities with a pure heart.
 They clearly did not like arguing over scriptures and supremacy.

-With a huge dosage of verbal abuse, the wearied family left with the unasked lecture and I took the chance to have a word with them.
-They actually expressed how their way of worship was beyond form.
-They practice a form of meditation where they contemplate upon God as jyoti ( light ).
+With a huge dosage of verbal abuse, the wearied family left with the totally unasked lecture and I took the chance to have a word with them.
+They actually practice a form of meditation where they contemplate upon God as jyoti ( light ).
 In addition, they visit all temples without any bias for a particular form.

 They looked pretty hurt and expressed their horrid experience.
 I tried my best to convince them not to hate Vaiṣṇavism because of these jokers.
 It didn't seem to work and they left with an oath to never foot into the temple again.
 I will never forget the tears in their eyes when they left the temple.